-If adequate funds are not available when needed, we may be required to significantly reduce or refocus operations or to obtain funds through arrangements that may require us to relinquish rights to technologies or potential markets, any of which could have a material adverse effect on us.
-In addition, our ability to secure additional funding could cause us to wind down or discontinue operations.
+If adequate funds are not available when needed, we may be required to significantly reduce or refocus operations or to obtain funds through arrangements that may require us to relinquish rights to technologies or potential markets, any of which could have a material adverse effect on us .
+In addition, our inability to secure additional funding in the near future could cause us to wind down or discontinue operations.